sonic3XE/evades-region-editor/README.md

-# Evades Region Editor
-This is a visual editor where you can import your own maps.

-## Region files from Evades.io
-if one or more region files are outdated in this repository, read [this](https://github.com/sonic3XE/evades-region-editor/discussions/3).
+This is a mod of Sonic.EXE's evades.io region editor which incorporates custom enemies from my ravel mod.